Jsparrow/jsparrow.github.io/docs/rules/replace-for-loop-with-stream-any-match.md

 ---
 title: Replace For-Loop with Stream::anyMatch
 description:
     Replaces occurrences of enhanced for-loops which are only used to initialize or return a boolean variable with `Stream::anyMatch`.
     The stream syntax is more concise and improves readability.
+tags: ["rule"]
 ---

 # Replace For-Loop with Stream::anyMatch